nab-velocity/virtuemart-plugin/README.md

 Method 2 -
 1) Download Velocity Plugin by clicking on Download zip button on the right bottom of this page.
-2) Extract the zip at any location on your machine.
+2) Extract the zip at any location on your machine and upload to server using FTP.
-3) Login Joomla admin panel and click on "Extentions->Extention Manager" Menu option and select 'Install from Directory' tab then paste the path of 'velcotiy' folder (inside the extracted folder) in the provided field and click 'Install' button.
+3) Login Joomla admin panel and click on "Extentions->Extention Manager" Menu option and select 'Install from Directory' tab then paste the path of uploaded plugin content folder in the provided field and click 'Install' button.
 4) After Successful installation, goto "Extentions->Plugin Manager" select and enable the velocity payment plugin.

 For configure the velocity payment plugin to our shop goto "Components->Virtuemart->Payment Methods" listed all the existing payment methods for new payment method click on "New" button and enter name and select velocity payment plugin from dropdown and save the payment method after saving the payment method click on right tab configuration and fill all the velocity credential select test/production mode and save.